-General Amount of Fee Program Description of Fee or Material (Anticipated or Maximum or Specified Materials Required) Grades 4-6 Planner \$5.00 replacement fee Summer School Classes Offered \$50.00 per student \$15.00 per student per class when supplies fee is applicable Night School Classes Offered \$50.00 per student \$15.00 per student per class when supplies fee is applicable Classroom Supplies General Supplies; such as writing instruments (pens, pencils, crayons, markers), notebooks, etc. None necessary items supplied by the school.
+Program General Description of Fee or Material Amount of Fee (Anticipated or Maximum or Specified Materials Required) Grades 4-6 Planner \$5.00 replacement fee 100 to 100 to \$50.00 per student Summer School Classes Offered \$15.00 per student per class when supplies fee is applicable \$50.00 per student Night School Classes Offered \$15.00 per student per class when supplies fee is applicable Classroom Supplies General Supplies; such as writing instruments (pens, pencils, crayons, markers), notebooks, etc. None necessary items supplied by the school.
 Students will be responsible for the replacement cost of damaged or lost supplies.
-Students are encouraged but not required to bring items from class supply lists which may be handed out by the office or individual teacher.
-Technological Equipment iPods Not to exceed \$500.00 replacement fee iPads Not to exceed \$1,000.00 replacement fee Broken Screen - \$100.00 Any other accidental damage 1st Incident - \$75.00 or cost of repair 2nd Incident - 1⁄2 of repair costs 3rd Incident - Full cost of replacement or repair Intentional Damage Full Cost of Replacement Lap top Repairs Not to exceed \$1,500.00 replacement fee Accidental Damage 1st Incident - \$75.00 or cost of repair 2nd Incident - 1⁄2 of repair costs 3rd Incident - Full cost of replacement or repair Intentional Damage Full Cost of Replacement Soundsational Singers Costumes Maximum fee of \$50.00
+Students are encouraged but not required to bring items from class supply lists which may be handed out by the office or individual teacher. iPods Not to exceed \$500.00 replacement fee Technological Equipment iPads Not to exceed \$1,000.00 replacement fee Broken Screen - \$100.00 Any other accidental damage 1st Incident - \$75.00 or cost of repair 2nd Incident - 1⁄2 of repair costs 3rd Incident - Full cost of replacement or repair Intentional Damage Full Cost of Replacement Lap top Repairs Not to exceed \$1,500.00 replacement fee Accidental Damage 1st Incident - \$75.00 or cost of repair 2nd Incident - 1/2 of repair costs 3rd Incident - Full cost of replacement or repair Intentional Damage Full Cost of Replacement Soundsational Singers Costumes Maximum fee of \$50.00